"The EurVoice outreach scheme is especially important in widening active participation to include more young people from disadvantaged backgrounds."

-Mayor of Manchester and Former Secretary of State for Health
+Mayor of Greater Manchester and Former Secretary of State for Health

 EurVoice is a unique community outreach scheme designed to engage 11-18 year olds from across the United Kingdom, launched in 2010.
 It works by running a number of free and inclusive forums across the UK every year, giving young people the opportunity to discuss issues that affect their local communities.

 EurVoice Forums consist of discussion workshops run by our volunteers, followed by a ‘Question Time’ style panel discussion involving local politicians and community figures.

 In 2015, the EurVoice programme won the European Charlemagne Youth Prize in recognition of its efforts for contributing to the process of European integration.
 It has also inspired similar outreach schemes for National Committees of the EYP across Europe.